SmartAdvisorOnline SmartAdvisorOnline

 Post-setup verification (the 3 checks that matter) IP check New public IP Location matches server DNS leak test No ISP resolvers DNS stays in tunnel Kill switch Blocks traffic on drop No "fallback" leaks

 Want a one-screen baseline?
-Open DNSCheck with VPN OFF and ON and compare.
-It’s not magic — it’s just a faster way to confirm the tunnel behaves.
+Open Leak Test with VPN OFF and ON and compare.
+It's not magic - it's just a faster way to confirm the tunnel behaves.

 Author's hack (router setups): "When setting up a VPN on a router, use a separate SSID (Wi-Fi name) for the VPN network.
 That way you can keep your TV on the VPN SSID while your phone stays on normal internet without constant app switching."